“French cyber policy has shown itself to be far-sighted and pragmatic” (James Hodge, Splunk)

 LA TRIBUNE – British Prime Minister Rishi Sunak has repeatedly affirmed his desire to make his country an international champion of artificial intelligence.
 This fall he is organizing a major summit around technology, where the Enigma machine was invented.
 Where is AI regulation in the UK today?

-JAMES HODGE – A white paper was published this summer, in order to propose an approach “ pro-innovation » of the regulation of AI, which could pave the way for a law next year.
+JAMES HODGE – A white paper was published this summer, in order to propose an approach “ pro-innovation » of the regulation of AI, which might pave the way for a law next year.
 This includes the idea of thinking by industry, rather than treating technology in a monolithic manner.
-This is about learning from certain mistakes made by the GDPR, with each site that asks for your preferences in terms of cookies, even though this is not always important for the Internet user.
+This is regarding learning from certain mistakes made by the GDPR, with each site that asks for your preferences in terms of cookies, even though this is not always important for the Internet user.

 It’s the same thing for AI: let’s take on one side a chatbot with which I interact to obtain a medical appointment, to whom I therefore transmit personal health information, and on the other hand a second chatbot to which I ask a few questions on the website of a household appliance manufacturer, because I am trying to understand why my washing machine no longer works.
 It’s the same technology, but the privacy implications are completely different.